cosmoscalibur/sheetrs/README.md

   target for browser-based linting is planned.
 - **Performance Review**: Continuous optimization for large workbooks (>1M cells).
-- **Limitation Review**: Issues with Calamine failing to load formulas in some corrupted files (tracked in SEC005).

 ## Known Issues

-- **SEC005**: Some corrupted files may cause formula parsing errors in the underlying `calamine` library. `sheetlint` reports these as distinct violations.
 - **ERR001**: Currently reports all affected cells.
 Future versions may trace only the root cause error.